Massive stars exploding in a He-rich circumstellar medium XII. SN 2024acyl: A fast, linearly declining Type Ibn supernova with early flash-ionisation features: Spectroscopy

-Figure~\ref{fig:specta_PeakLate} illustrates the spectral evolution of SN~2024acyl compared with a diverse sample of Type Ibn and IIb/Ibn events at both intermediate ($+0$ to $+10$~d; left panel) and later epochs ($+40$ to $+100$~d; right panel).
+Figure~\ref{fig:specta_PeakLate} illustrates the spectral evolution of SN~2024acyl compared with a diverse sample of Type Ibn and IIb/Ibn events at both intermediate ($+10$ to $+20$~d; left panel) and later epochs ($+50$ to $+100$~d; right panel).
+The phases are related to the estimated explosion epoch, in order to make the comparisons more resonable.
 Around maximum light, SN~2024acyl exhibits pronounced P-Cygni profiles in He~\textsc{i} $\lambda\lambda4471, 5876, 7065$, closely resembling SN 2010al at comparable phases \citep{Pastorello2015MNRAS.449.1921P}.
 Weak but clearly detectable Balmer emission lines are also present, placing SN~2024acyl within the H-bearing subset of Type Ibn events.
 At later phases, SN~2024acyl still maintains prominent He~\textsc{i} emission lines with increasingly broader widths, consistent with other Type Ibn SNe.
 The persistent helium features, combined with the enhanced Balmer components, indicate that the CSM is primarily helium-rich, with hydrogen confined to the outermost layers.
 Taken together, these spectral comparisons confirm that the ejecta of SN~2024acyl interact with a dense, helium-dominated CSM that contains a residual amount of hydrogen.
 The spectroscopic diversity of SNe Ibn likely depends on the variety of their progenitor mass-loss histories, wind compositions, or how the stellar components in a binary system interact in the final stages before the core collapse.